“Silence is the best way to let someone know they did wrong.” Pinterest anonymous

 Silence is a crazy notion.
 We talk to communicate so it appears inevitable to speak rather than be silent.
 Here is where confusion sets in.
 If a baby is hungry or a child is hurt or hungry they cry and get attention.
 As adults we do the same in a different manner.
 Noise appears to be a good thing in these cases.
 When we are angry about something or with someone we speak out of turn or yell without thinking and have no remorse.
 This is likely not a good thing.

 People are quiet at funerals and sometimes weddings because they don’t have the words to explain their deep emotions.
 Silence is appropriate in these circumstances.
 If someone is in danger most others will yell in concern and as a warning.
-I am getting boring with all this chatter but I think we all get the idea that communication is relevant to living peacefully.
+I am getting boring with all this chatter but I think we all get the idea that .
 Actually words such as stillness peace calm and quiet are words explaining silence.
 I can see how one could deceive others with silence because nobody is sure what the person is actually thinking.

 We might believe that silence denotes reflection which supports our decision making and I agree with this thought.
 The problem always arises when we think instead of remaining quiet or we remain quiet when we should be speaking.
 Now the soup is mixed and the uncomfortable feelings set in.
 I love making soup so I apologize for the analogy.
 Soup is always a different mixture just as situations and people.